 “More people than we think are longing to find the way to Christ.
 Those who preach the last message of mercy should bear in mind that Christ is to be exalted as the sinner’s refuge.
 Some ministers think that it is not necessary to preach repentance and faith; they take it for granted that their hearers are acquainted with the gospel, and that matters of a different nature must be presented in order to hold their attention.
 But many people are sadly ignorant in regard to the plan of salvation; they need more instruction upon this all-important subject than upon any other.” –Ellen G. White, Evangelism, pp. 185-186

-With this in mind, I would like to share with you the same gospel presentation that I have been sharing with people for almost twenty years now.
-I encourage you, if you don’t already have a gospel presentation chain-referenced in your Bible to chain reference this one.
+I would like to share with you the gospel presentation that I have been sharing with people for almost twenty years now.
+I encourage you, if you don’t already have a gospel presentation chain-referenced in your Bible, to chain-reference this one.

 Okay let’s go to our first verse now.